stanleyn/pediatric_HF/README.md

 Your response variable is `uResp`.
 Use your favorite cross validation technique with features, `Joint` and response `uResp`.

-## Saving The unstim data matrix and response vector to the `FeatMat` directory
+## Saving The unstim data matrix and response vector to the `FeatMats` directory

-Run the following code to save the data matrix and repsonse vector to the Feat Mat directory.
+Run the following code to save the data matrix and repsonse vector to the `FeatMats` directory.
 You will see below that we do the same and also save and rda file and response vector for each stimulation

 ```R
 #save data matrix